The Sizzle theme for Sphinx¶

 fa

-to introduce an icon into your content.
+to introduce a Font Awesome icon into your content.
 For example, the markup:fa:`diamond`

 The default body font is Roboto, falling back to Guzzle’s slightly less compact choice of Open Sans.